pacurtin/CourseraEmbeddedSystems/README.md

 /* Author: Padraig Curtin
-Submission for week 1 assignment of Coursera Intro to Embedded Systems */
+Submission for week assignments of Coursera Intro to Embedded Systems */